-Students will be expected to complete at least the first of their two teaching practices during the year.
-The teaching practice element consists of two three-week blocks.
-Any teaching practice elements not completed during the course must be completed within a year of the end of the course.
+Students will be expected to complete at least the first of their two 3-week classroom observation and teaching practices during the year.
+Any teaching practice elements not covered during the course must be completed within two years of the end of the course.

 Self-directed learning and research